 If you’re not able to buy a copy of the book, this is the next best thing you can do.
 Place a hold on the title or ask a librarian about it, just to draw attention to it.
 If every copy in the library system is reserved before the book is released, it’s often marked for more orders.

-Many libraries also have links on their sites for people to suggest the purchase of new books (usually in the “contact” section).
-For smaller libraries that lack the funds to buy books, consider donating a copy to help other readers discover the title.
+Many libraries also have links on their sites for people to suggest the purchase of new books (usually in the “Contact” section).
+With smaller libraries that lack the funds to buy books, consider donating a copy to help other readers discover the title.

 6. Suggest the book to your favorite specialty retailer.

-If you frequent a cafe, market, gym, gift shop, or other retailer whose clientele may like the book, mention it to the manager, buyer, or owner, or pass the name of the retailer along to the author.
+If you frequent a cafe, market, gift shop, or other retailer whose clientele may like the book, mention it to the clerk, manager, or owner, or pass the name of the retailer along to the author.

-My marketing team loves learning about small shops, museums, local or regional clubs and associations, and other outlets that aren’t a traditional bookstore, and we follow up with every suggestion sent to us.
+My sales team loves learning about small shops, museums, local or regional clubs and associations, and other outlets that aren’t a traditional bookstore, and we follow up with every suggestion sent to us.

 7. Leave a review on Amazon, Barnes & Noble, or Goodreads.